 Nowadays, the theory is represented as a pyramid.
-For sure you have already seen it many times.
+For sure, you have already seen it many times:

-Always Mind Physiological Needs
+#1: Always Keep in Mind Physiological Needs

 Yeah, it sounds like you can skip it.